-The Payment Exception Service is a way for people who don’t have a bank account to collect benefit or pension payments.
+The Payment Exception Service is a way for people who do not have a bank account to collect benefit or pension payments.
 They’re only available in very limited circumstances.

 Payment Exception has replaced Simple Payment.
-Contact the office that pays your benefit if you used Simple Payment and haven’t received a letter about moving to the new service.
+Contact the office that pays your benefit if you used Simple Payment and have not received a letter about moving to the new service.

 How to get your money